Last updated: 2019-09-24 17:30:12PDF

-- You can create a function in the SCF Console or on the CLI.
-In the process of function creating, you need to select the runtime environment (based on the language you will use to write the function) and submit the function code (which can be edited online or submitted by uploading a local code package).
+- You can create a function in the SCF Console or using the CLI.
+When creating the function, you need to select the runtime environment based on the language you will use to write the function and submit the function code either by editing online or uploading a local code package.

-- You can also use a preset SCF template to simplify the creation process.
-For more information, see Creating a Function.
-The function writing method varies by programming language.
+- You can also use a preconfigured SCF template to simplify the creation.
+For more information, see Creat a Function.
+The way to write the function varies by programming language.
 For more information, see the SCF documentation.

 - Test the function

-Once the function is created, you can use a test template to test it, which can simulate COS events and trigger the function.
+Once a function is created, you can test it with a test template which can simulate COS events and trigger the function.
 For more information, see Testing a Function.

 - Add a trigger

-After the testing is completed, you can bind the SCF function to a bucket by creating a COS trigger in the console or on the command line.
+After you finish the testing, you can bind the SCF function with a bucket by creating a COS trigger in the console or using the command line.
 For more information, see Creating a Trigger.

-After completing the steps above, you can manipulate the bucket in COS and verify whether the overall process is correct.
-For example, you can upload or delete files in the console or using the COS Browser and then go to SCF Console > Function Details > Execution Logs to check whether everything works properly.
+After completing the steps above, you can make changes to the bucket in COS to see if everything works.
+For example, you can upload or delete files in the console or using the COS Browser and then go to SCF Console > Function Details > Execution Logs to check if everything works properly.